hipstersmoothie/sketchmine/README.md

 ### Debugging

-There are some debugging variables specified to modify the console output.
+There are some debugging variables you can use to modify console output.
-They are specefied in the `.vscode/launch.json` to be parsed while debugging with VSCode.
+They're specified in the `.vscode/launch.json` file, to be parsed while debugging with VSCode.
 The environment Variable of `process.env.SKETCH = 'open-close'` opens and closes the Sketch app automatically on a MacOS machine.

 ``` javascript